Frequently asked questions about Psychotherapy, Hypnotherapy & coaching

-You will be asked for a more in-depth history of your current condition and symptoms, and about any other medical problems that you currently have, or have had in the past, as these may be relevant.
-You will also be asked about your personal goals and expectations of treatment, the things you would like to achieve, where possible.
+You will be asked for a more in-depth history of your current condition and symptoms.
+Also about any other medical problems that you currently have, or have had in the past, as these may be relevant.
+You will also be asked about your personal goals and expectations of treatment.
+The things you would like to achieve, where possible.
 I then go through how the brain works, so that you get a full understanding of why we use the treatments and techniques we do.
 You will be shown how to induce a trance state and given printed material to help you start the process of change.

-Children over 10 years can be accompanied by an adult during the consultation, but it’s not preferred during sessions unless the child asks.
+Children over 10 years can be accompanied by an adult during the consultation.
+It’s not preferred during sessions unless the child asks.

 I have worked with young people in the past, in schools as well as one to one, helping them with communication skills and to get over performance anxiety.
 I have a DBS check.